How to Buy Non-Toxic Furniture

-Pure Upholstery makes all their products in the US and is a good place to look for a non-toxic couch.
-We own their high-quality armchair custom made for my husband.
+Pure Upholstery makes all its products in the US and is a good place to look for a non-toxic couch.
+We own their high-quality armchair custom-made for my husband.
 The chair is so comfortable that we even fight for a turn to sit in it.

 In addition to organic couches, they make chairs, sectionals, ottomans, arm cover throws, headboards, and custom pieces.
 They use GOLS-certified organic foam, organic wool, organic cotton, and a big variety of fabrics.
 Some fabrics are certified to GOTS, and others to OEKO-Tex.

 Next, their wood frames are made of 100% solid wood, which is important from the standpoint of durability and toxicity.

 Further, they use Rubio Monocoat Oil Plus 2C as their finish on the wooden parts of their organic furniture.
 Its main ingredient is made of linseed oil (aka flax oil), but there are also undisclosed ingredients.
 So, I contacted Rubio Monocoat directly and received from them the Safety Data Sheet and a test report for VOCs.

 The Safety Data Sheet showed that the oil contained no harmful chemicals to declare to the European Union.
 And the lab reports showed 25.2 mg/L of VOCs, which classifies it as zero VOCs according to US standards.
 I also found it on the Eurofin website as certified to Eurofins Indoor Air Comfort standard for low VOCs.
 Plus, Rubio Monocoat oil is a product from Belgium (not China), so I think Pure Upholstery made a good choice.
 (Mention my name, Irina Webb, to receive a discount.)